sryu81/u-boot-xlnx/README.md

 *NOTE that the SD card is only used once to write the Flash memory.*

 - BOOT.bin     -- boot loader
-- uboot.env    -- a script to program the Flash memory
+- BOOT.env    -- a script to program the Flash memory
 - qspiboot.env -- to be dumped to Flash memory

 <br>